Politics of the United Arab Emirates

-Politics of the United Arab Emirates take place in a framework of a federal presidential elective constitutional monarchy (a federation of absolute monarchies).
+Politics of the United Arab Emirates take place in a framework of a federal presidential elective semi-constitutional monarchy (a federation of absolute monarchies).
 The United Arab Emirates (UAE) is a federation of seven constituent monarchies: the Emirates of Abu Dhabi, Ajman, Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm al-Quwain.

-According to convention, the ruler of Abu Dhabi (Mohamed bin Zayed Al Nahyan) is the President of the United Arab Emirates (despite holding the title of President, the country is not governed as a presidential republic) and the head of state, and the ruler of Dubai is the Prime Minister of the United Arab Emirates, the head of the government.
-Within the UAE, Dubai has considerable autonomy, and is under Mohammed bin Rashid Al Maktoum's autocratic rule.
+According to convention, the ruler of Abu Dhabi (Mohamed bin Zayed Al Nahyan) is the president of the United Arab Emirates (despite holding the title of president, the country is not governed as a presidential republic) and the head of state, and the ruler of Dubai is the prime minister of the United Arab Emirates, the head of the government.
+Within the UAE, emirates have considerable administrative autonomy within themselves.

 The UAE is an authoritarian state.
 The UAE has been described as a "tribal autocracy" where the seven constituent monarchies are led by tribal rulers in an autocratic fashion.
 There are no democratically elected institutions, and there is no formal commitment to free speech.

 The discovery of oil in Abu Dhabi in 1958 and the country's subsequent oil wealth has defined its politics and economy, as well as shaped its foreign policy behavior.

 Executive branch

 Administratively, the UAE is a federation of seven emirates, each with its own ruler.
 The pace of local government reform in each emirate is set primarily by the ruler.
 Under the provisional constitution of 1971, each emirate reserves considerable powers, including control over mineral rights (notably oil) and revenues.
 In this milieu, federal powers have developed slowly as each Emirate already had its own existing institutions of government prior to the country's official foundation.
-The constitution of the United Arab Emirates separates powers into executive, legislative, and judicial branches.
+The Constitution of the United Arab Emirates separates powers into executive, legislative, and judicial branches.
 Additionally, legislative and executive powers are divided into federal and emirate jurisdictions.